py5coding/py5book/reference/py5graphics_pixels.rst

 This field is the same as :doc:`sketch_pixels` but linked to a ``Py5Graphics`` object.

-Underlying Java field: PGraphics.pixels
+Underlying Processing field: PGraphics.pixels

-Updated on September 11, 2021 16:51:34pm UTC
+Updated on November 12, 2021 11:30:58am UTC